AndrewElakawi/Portfolio/README.md

 # Portfolio
 The following repository is a repository for both Andrew Elakawi and Georgia Ayoub to showcase their coding skillset.

-Languages currently in use: Python
+## Languages Currently in Use
+- Python

+## Repository Setup
+Download blah blah